noseka1/quay-kustomization/quay-instance/README.md

 ### Production Variant

 For production deployments, Quay must be configured to use one of the production-grade storage backends like S3, Blob storage (Azure, GCP), RADOS, Swift, ...
 See [Registry Storage](https://github.com/redhat-cop/quay-operator/blob/master/docs/storage.md) for details on the available storage backend types and their configuration.
-Edit [overlays/production/quay-quayecosystem.yaml](overlays/production/quay-quayecosystem.yaml) and add your storage backend configuration.
+You must edit [overlays/production/quay-quayecosystem.yaml](overlays/production/quay-quayecosystem.yaml) to add your storage backend configuration there.

 Note that the production variant places Quay pods on nodes labeled with `node-role.kubernetes.io/infra: ''`.
 Make sure that in your OpenShift cluster you have nodes having this label attached.
 Alternatively, you can change or remove this label from the [overlays/production/quay-quayecosystem.yaml](overlays/production/quay-quayecosystem.yaml) descriptor.